neo-project/docs/tutorial/en-us/7-consensus/4-Examples_and_consensus_scenarios_for_dBFT.md

 ## A 4-node consensus multi-sig

-As you may already known, an address in the NEO blockchain 2.x is formed by `21`, which means ["Push 34 bytes on the evaluation stack"](https://github.com/neo-project/neo-vm/blob/f81c3039d5fb4417b3c1ad780378c7f92499964a/src/neo-vm/OpCode.cs#L144), the public key and `ac`, which is an opcode that invokes an script for checking witness of the address.
+As you may already known, an address in the Neo blockchain 2.x is formed by `21`, which means ["Push 34 bytes on the evaluation stack"](https://github.com/neo-project/neo-vm/blob/f81c3039d5fb4417b3c1ad780378c7f92499964a/src/neo-vm/OpCode.cs#L144), the public key and `ac`, which is an opcode that invokes an script for checking witness of the address.

 We suggest readers to take a look at the following article: